 |August 2||Morning in London before return flight from LHR (with transfer in Montreal, Canada) to SFO|

-Flying into and out of London Heathrow, we allocated 25 days encompassing the camp week, utilizing several cities as hubs from which to explore other towns.
+Flying into and out of London Heathrow, we allocated 25 days around the boys’ camp week, using several cities as hubs from which to explore other towns.

-The decision for where to focus our visit and the length of our stay was based, first on the dates for the camp, and second on airfare.
-The boys wanted to attend a professional club camp, but it was also important to experience the culture, history and sights.
+Where to focus our visit and the length of our stay was based, first on the dates for the camp, and second on airfare.
+The boys wanted to attend a professional club camp, but it was also important to experience the culture, history, and sights.
 We decided on the Ajax camp, known for its youth development academy.
-Their day camp left us with free family time, was relatively cost effective, and claimed to be taught in English.
+Their day camp left us with free family time, was relatively cost-effective, and claimed to be taught in English.
 Although they had more options through August, we were limited to the week of July 16-20 since, where most schools start back in September, our boys started back up the week of August 6.

 Once the camp dates and location were secured, we searched flight options, ground transportation and accommodations.